sathvikabm/Endpoint_Monitor/README.md

 # Endpoint_Monitor
-This script monitors the health of multiple HTTP endpoints asynchronously using Python.
+This script monitors the health of multiple HTTPS endpoints asynchronously using Python.
 It logs response times and availability percentages across monitoring cycles and stores them with detailed logs in a timestamped file.

 ## Requirements:
 Python (>=3.6)